eonist/Research/other/jekyll/Jekyll-Gotchas.md

 ### Gotchas
 - If you set a blog post to a date that hasn't happened yet it wont show up until that date.
 (Nice way to que posts)
+- Be careful with tab in loop code it might mess up the html output etc. use spaces instead.